Nomad Royalty (TSE:NSR) Reaches New 1-Year Low at $0.02

-Nomad Royalty Company Ltd. (TSE:NSR – Get Rating)’s stock price reached a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$9.24, with a volume of 8915 shares.
-The stock had previously closed at C$9.26.
+Nomad Royalty Company Ltd. (TSE:NSR – Get Rating) hit a new 52-week low on Monday .
+The company traded as low as C$0.02 and last traded at C$9.64, with a volume of 67873 shares.
+The stock had previously closed at C$9.36.

-A number of research firms have issued reports on NSR.
-Stifel Nicolaus reaffirmed a “buy” rating and issued a C$21.00 price objective on shares of Nomad Royalty in a research note on Thursday, February 10th.
-Raymond James set a C$16.00 price objective on Nomad Royalty and gave the stock an “outperform” rating in a research note on Thursday, February 24th. cut their target price on Nomad Royalty from C$18.00 to C$17.00 and set a “na” rating on the stock in a research report on Thursday, December 16th.
-BMO Capital Markets set a C$14.00 target price on Nomad Royalty and gave the company an “outperform” rating in a research report on Friday, January 21st.
-Finally, CIBC boosted their target price on Nomad Royalty from C$12.00 to C$12.50 and gave the company a “neutral” rating in a research report on Thursday, December 9th.
-Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of C$13.75.
+NSR has been the topic of a number of research analyst reports. dropped their target price on shares of Nomad Royalty from C$18.00 to C$17.00 and set a “na” rating on the stock in a report on Thursday, December 16th.
+Raymond James set a C$16.00 target price on shares of Nomad Royalty and gave the company an “outperform” rating in a report on Thursday, February 24th.
+Stifel Nicolaus reaffirmed a “buy” rating and issued a C$21.00 price target on shares of Nomad Royalty in a research note on Thursday, February 10th.
+BMO Capital Markets set a C$14.00 price target on shares of Nomad Royalty and gave the company an “outperform” rating in a research note on Friday, January 21st.
+Finally, CIBC boosted their target price on shares of Nomad Royalty from C$12.00 to C$12.50 and gave the stock a “neutral” rating in a research report on Thursday, December 9th.
+Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Buy” and a consensus target price of C$13.75.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, April 14th.
-Shareholders of record on Thursday, March 31st will be issued a $0.05 dividend.
-This represents a $0.20 annualized dividend and a dividend yield of 2.15%.
-The ex-dividend date is Wednesday, March 30th.
-Nomad Royalty’s dividend payout ratio is -416.71%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, April 14th.
+Shareholders of record on Thursday, March 31st will be given a dividend of $0.05 per share.
+The ex-dividend date of this dividend is Wednesday, March 30th.
+This represents a $0.20 annualized dividend and a yield of 2.08%.
+Nomad Royalty’s payout ratio is currently -416.71%.

 Nomad Royalty Company Profile (TSE:NSR)